Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Abstract

 \section{Abstract}

-Dix formulated the inverse problem of recovering an elastic body from the measurements of wave fronts of point scatterers.
-We geometrize this problem in the framework of linear elasticity, leading to the geometrical inverse problem of recovering a Finsler manifold from certain sphere data in a given open subset of the manifold.
+Dix formulated the inverse problem of recovering an elastic body from the measurements of wave fronts of point sources.
+We geometrize this problem in the context of seismology, leading to the geometrical inverse problem of recovering a Finsler manifold from certain sphere data in a given open subset of the manifold.
 We solve this problem locally along any geodesic through the measurement set.